Certificate of origin: Waiver of certificate of origin

 Determining the origin of a product is crucial because country of origin is the ground to apply tariffs and other trade measures.
 However, a certificate of origin is not systematically required for all shipments.
-It will depend on the trade regime under which a product is imported to a destination country, and also the value of that goods.
+It will depend on the trade regime under which a product is imported to a destination country, and also the value of the goods.

 For non-preferential purposes, the submission of a certificate of origin is usually not necessary unless it is otherwise indicated, particularly during a period when the importing country is applying some trade remedies to certain products originating in certain countries.
-For preferential purposes, although a certificate of origin is usually mandatory, most certificate provide a provision on exemption applied to "small value" consignments.
+For preferential purposes, although a certificate of origin is usually mandatory, most certificates provide a provision on exemption applied to "small-value" consignments.

 The threshold below which a certificate of origin is waived differs from one trade agreement to another.
 Therefore, it is important for traders to examine the applicable trade agreement carefully to find out whether or not they will need a certificate of origin for a certain shipment.
-The provision on exemption or waiver of certificate of origin is often provided unambiguously in the protocol or annex on rules of origin of the relevant agreements.
-They may also check and compare the exemption thresholds of various trade agreements by using the Rules of Origin Facilitator, a free tool developed by the International Trade Centre - a free tool developed in a joint initiative with the WCO and WTO to assist small and medium-sized enterprises.
+The provision on the exemption or waiver of the certificate of origin is often provided unambiguously in the protocol or annex on rules of origin of the relevant agreement.
+They may also check and compare the exemption thresholds of various trade agreements by using the Rules of Origin Facilitator, a free tool developed as a joint initiative by the International Trade Centre, the WCO, and the WTO to assist small and medium-sized enterprises.